-(1) Remove oil film from surface to be checked.
-Plastigage is soluble in oil.

-(2) Place a piece of Plastigage across the entire width of the bearing shell in the cap approximately 6.35 mm (1/4 in.) off center and away from the oil holes (Fig. 3).
+- (1) Remove oil film from surface to be checked.
+Plastigage is soluble in oil. - (2) Place a piece of Plastigage across the entire width of the bearing shell in the cap approximately 6.35 mm (1/4 in.) off center and away from the oil holes (Fig. 3).
 (In addition, suspected areas can be checked by placing the Plastigage in the suspected area).
-Torque the bearing cap bolts of the bearing being checked to the proper specifications.
+Torque the bearing cap/bed plate bolts of the bearing being checked to the proper specifications.

-Fig. 3 Plastigage Placed in Lower Shell-Typical 1 - PLASTIGAGE
+Fig. 3 Plastigage Placed in Lower Shell-Typical 1 - PLASTIGAGE est to the same width.

-(3) Remove the bearing cap and compare the width of the flattened Plastigage with the metric scale provided on the package.
-Locate the band closest to the same width.
 This band shows the amount of clearance in thousandths of a millimeter.
 Differences in readings between the ends indicate the amount of taper present.
 Record all readings taken.
-Compare clearance measurements to specs found in engine specifications (Refer to 9 - ENGINE - SPECI-FICATIONS).
+Compare the clearance measurements to specsifications found in the engine specifications table(Refer to 9 - ENGINE - SPECIFICATIONS).
 Plastigage generally is accompanied by two scales.
 One scale is in inches, the other is a metric scale.